juntao/arenztopia/content/Living.md

 In Arenztopia there are many ways to get around from  Point A to Point B.

-Car ($$) The car industry is dominated by Arenztopia Motors (AM), AEV, and Tellurium Group (TG).
+Car ($$) The car industry in Arenzstopia is dominated by Arenztopia Motors (AM), AEV, and Tellurium Group (TG).
 Cars are the dominant mode of transportation in Arenztopia.
 One of the best car dealerships is Jack Sawyerton Arenztopian Cars.
 They have locations all over the country and offer cars at a lower price than any other dealer, with a very long warranty and free emergency servicing.

 Subway ($) The subway systems of Arenztopia are governed under the SRD (Subway Regulation Department) of the Bureau of Transportation.
 Many major cities have subways: Arenztopia City, Olb City, Noi City, Hasiania, Chanlania, and Shersville all have extensive subway systems.
 The standard price for a one-way ticket is two Arenzos, and you can buy a subscription-type MetroPass for 10 dollars a month.